grovas/calculator/README.md

-# This repository contains sample one file programs written in Python 3.x
+# This repository contains sample one file program written in Python 3.x

 Program list: